ak5k/reaper-sdk-vscode/README.md

 * C++ CMake tools for Windows
 * Windows SDK (e.g. Windows 10 SDK (10.0.19041.0) for Windows 10, version 2004)
 ### MacOS
 Perhaps the easiest way is to install [Homebrew](https://brew.sh/).
 This will also install Apple XCode Command Line Tools.
 After Homebrew is installed, install CMake with `brew install cmake`.
 Git can also be installed from Homebrew with `brew install git`.
+Current MacOS versions should include [PHP](https://www.php.net/).
+If not, initial CMake configuration will try to install PHP from Homebrew.
 ### Linux
 Mainstream Linux distributions usually include compiler and many of other necessary tools.
 On Ubuntu, command `sudo apt install build-essential cmake gdb git valgrind` installs all necessary tools.
 ### All platforms